AlexPershinCtM/MyBankingApp/README.md

 <img src="pictures/diagram.png" width="900">

 ### Any outgoing work?

-Yes!
-Although I haven't added unit tests for every class because of limited time, I covered with unit and robolectric tests all classes in `:feed` feature.
-There are example of tests for Repository, Mapper, Service, UseCase, ViewModel and robolectric test for FeedScreen.
+Absolutely!
+I successfully included unit and Robolectric tests for all classes within the "feed" feature.
+This includes tests for Repository, Mapper, Service, UseCase, ViewModel, and a Robolectric test specifically for FeedScreen.
+However, due to time constraints, I couldn't provide coverage for every class within the repository.

 Things to finish:
 - Add documentation